layilin/SP23-33852/glossary.md

 - Ebony.
 Refers to various Asian and African trees of the genus *Diospyros* in the ebony family (Ebenaceae).
 Historically, ebony wood has been valued for its dark color and used to make furniture, ornaments, and other objects.

 - Edda.
 Edda or eddo commonly referred to taro (*Colocasia esculenta*).
-It also, however, sometimes referred to yautia (*Xanthosoma sagittifolium*).
+It also, however, sometimes referred to as yautia (*Xanthosoma sagittifolium*).
 Both plants produce roots that were consumed by the enslaved because they were easy to cultivate and had a high yield. *Colocasia esculenta* originated in southeastern or southern Central Asia but was being cultivated in Africa by 100 CE.
 From there, it was brought to the Americas on slave ships, which stocked it as food. *Xanthosoma sagittifolium* has a native range extending from Costa Rica to tropical South America (Higman 82-86).

 - English bean \(*Vicia faba*\).
 Also known as fava, broad, or horse bean.
 It originated in Western Asia thousands of years ago and spread from there to Central Asia, Europe, and Africa.
 Beans were sometimes sent from England to the Caribbean to serve as provisions.
 They also formed part of the provisions of slave ships.
 The horse bean was not as central to the diets of the enslaved as other bean species, however, many of which were cultivated by the enslaved themselves.

 - English field-pea \(*Pisum sativum*\).
 Also known as the English pea, garden pea, or green pea.
 Native to Eurasia.

 - Fern-tree.
 Tree ferns are primitive plants that belong to the order Cyatheales.
-In Book I, line 393, Grainger may have been referencing *Cyathea arborea*, sometimes known as the West Indian treefern, which can grow up to nine meters tall.

 - Flower Fence.
 One of several common names for *Caesalpinia pulcherrima* because it was frequently used as a flowering barrier fence.
+See entry for "Carnation" above.

 - Forbidden fruit.
 Refers to species of citrus that are now virtually extinct.
 It is similar in taste to the orange and the shaddock, and it is closely related to the grapefruit (Higman 180).

 - Ginger \(*Zingiber officinale*\).
-A herb probably native to India, which was brought to the Caribbean by the Spanish in the sixteenth century (Higman 95).
+An herb probably native to India that was brought to the Caribbean by the Spanish in the sixteenth century (Higman 95).

 - Granadilla \(*Passiflora ligularis*\).
 Passion fruit.
 Its native range is Panama to Venezuela and Peru.